 - Your body can absorb more of the vitamins and minerals than if you ate the fruits and vegetables whole.
 Many of the nutrients are stuck in the fiber and by blending fruits and vegetables, you break down the fiber and release the vital nutrients into a form your body can more easily use.

 - Literally, any fruit or vegetable can become part of a delicious smoothie.
 You can easily sneak some green vegetables into a fruity smoothie and the kids wont even know its there.
 Spinach is easily hidden in a smoothie, but amazingly enough, kids who wont eat spinach will drink a green smoothie where spinach is the main ingredient and theyll love every gulp.

 - Smoothies are easy.
 What fruit do you have in your fruit basket, fridge, or freezer?
 Ive tried blends of every type and theyre all good on one level or another.
 You truly cant go wrong.

 - Smothies are a perfect morning wake-me-up; afternoon pick-me-up; or quick meal on the go!

 There are two things I like to add to my smoothies to pop the nutrition

 - Whole Nectar Ultimate Soy Protein Smoothie Mix.
-It’s the only soy protein powder on the market that’s made with whole soybeans.
-It’s rich in protein, with a delicious nutty flavor.
+Its the only soy protein powder on the market that’s made with whole soybeans.
+Its rich in protein, with a delicious nutty flavor.
 I like the way it blends (none of that powdery taste that you get with so many protein replacements).
-It’s delish!
-I buy this at Costco when they have the Vitamix demo going on, otherwise they don’t carry it.
-You can also buy it online, of course, but I think it’s a bit more expensive, although you can save money if you buy more than one and they ship for free.
-It’s worth every penny because it tastes great, it doesn’t have any added sugar, they use the whole soybean and it’s GMO FREE!
+Its delish!
+I buy this at Costco when they have it, but if you dont have a Costco in your area, you can use the above link and get it directly from the company.
+Its worth every penny!